rafalh/rf-tools/README.md

     # Build
     make -j8

-v3d-tool uses Rust so it has to be built differently.
+**v3d-tool** uses Rust - it has to be built differently.
 Check README in v3d-tool directory.

 License
 -------